meera/apilogicserver-react-admin-genned/README.md

 ## What: working software, *now*

-API Logic Server introspects your database and creates customizable project from a single command:
+API Logic Server introspects your database, and creates an executable, customizable project from a single command:

 ```
 ApiLogicServer run  # defaults to pre-installed sample database